 - Keep the injector in your outer thigh for 10 seconds.
 Note: It is normal for most of the liquid to be left in the injector.
 Do not try to inject the remaining liquid.

 - Remove the injector, and place your hand on the area where the medicine entered your skin.
 Rub the area for about 10 seconds.
-Take the antihistamine tablet in your allergy kit.

 The shot does not replace the need to be seen by a doctor.
 After giving yourself a shot, seek emergency care.
 Symptoms of a severe allergic reaction can return or get worse after an epinephrine shot.